Patient education: Chronic fatigue syndrome (systemic exertion intolerance disease) (Beyond the Basics)

 ●CFS/SEID is diagnosed about twice as often in women as in men, and is also more likely to be diagnosed in white (non-Hispanic) people compared with other ethnic groups.

 Chronic fatigue syndrome (CFS), also known as systemic exertion intolerance disease (SEID), is usually diagnosed based upon a medical history and physical examination.
-Blood or urine testing may be done to rule out other conditions, but are not needed to diagnose CFS/SEID.
+Blood or urine testing may be done to rule out other conditions but are not needed to diagnose CFS/SEID.
+If sleep apnea is suspected by the clinician, a sleep study may be recommended.

 In order to be diagnosed with CFS/SEID, you must have unexplained, persistent, or relapsing fatigue, plus a number of the additional problems listed above.
 (See 'Symptoms' above.)

 If you have unexplained chronic fatigue but few, if any, of these additional symptoms, you may have unexplained chronic fatigue.
-This is considered to be a different problem and is managed differently than CFS/SEID.
+This is considered to be a different problem and may be managed differently than CFS/SEID.

-Graded exercise — Although exercise can sometimes make CFS/SEID symptoms worse, a prolonged lack of exercise can also worsen CFS/SEID.
+Graded exercise — A prolonged lack of exercise can also worsen CFS/SEID.
 Experts recommend beginning with gentle exercises and slowly increasing the intensity.
 Working with a professional trainer who is familiar with CFS/SEID may be of benefit.

-There is no role for antibiotics in the treatment of CFS/SEID, and there is the potential for serious side effects from prolonged use of antibiotics.
+There is no role for antibiotics in the treatment of most patients with CFS/SEID, and there is the potential for serious side effects from prolonged use of antibiotics.

 Treatment for fibromyalgia — Fibromyalgia is a condition that causes muscle and joint pain without an identifiable cause.
-Given the similarity between CFS/SEID and fibromyalgia, many physicians believe that they are the same disease with different primary symptoms.
-Some clinicians treat both illnesses, beginning with education and one or more medications.
+Given the similarity between CFS/SEID and fibromyalgia, many clinicians believe that they are the same disease with different symptoms.
+Some clinicians will treat both conditions if the diagnosis is unclear.
 (See "Patient education: Fibromyalgia (Beyond the Basics)".)

 Unproven treatments — Treatments that are not proven to improve symptoms of CFS/SEID include the following: